 9. Employee further acknowledges that she/he has been advised that she/he has seven (7) days from the date this Agreement is signed by Employee to revoke this Agreement.
+To be effective, the revocation must be in writing and must be received by \\\\\ General Counsel of the Company on or before midnight on the seventh (7th) day after this Agreement Corporation.
+Notwithstanding the foregoing, if an indemnitee is signed by Employee. successful on the merits or otherwise in the defense of any proceeding (or in the defense of any claim, issue or matter therein), indemnitee shall be indemnified for his or her expenses (including attorneys' fees) actually and reasonably incurred in such defense, and the Corporation may not assert the failure to satisfy a standard of conduct as a basis to deny indemnification, or as a basis to recover amounts advanced, in connection with such defense.

-To be effective, the revocation must be in writing and must be received by General Counsel of the Company on or before midnight on the seventh (7th) day after this Agreement is signed by Employee.
-The Company's obligation to provide severance pay or other benefits under this Agreement does not become final and binding until the expiration of the seven (7) day revocation period and so long as this Agreement has not been revoked during such period.
+SECTION 7.4 Indemnification of Employees and Agents.
+The Company's obligation Corporation may, but only to provide severance pay or other benefits under this Agreement does not become final and binding until the expiration of extent that the seven (7) day revocation period and so long as this Agreement has not been revoked during such period.